-IBUs may operate as a custodian of assets/securities by following the directions in the Authority's circular "Recognition as Custodian of assets/securities" dated February 24,2021.3 xv.
-Undertaking Over-the-Counter (OTC) derivative contracts xvi.
-Undertaking remittances
+IBUs may operate as a custodian of assets/securities by following the directions in the Authority's circular "Recognition as Custodian of assets/securities" dated February 24,2021.4 xvii.
+Acting as FX Prime Brokerage

 - a.
 OTC derivative contract means a derivative contract that is not traded on an exchange but instead is privately negotiated between two counterparties. - b.
 Directions regarding this activity are listed in the OTC Derivatives Directions (OTDE) module under COB.